larsvilhuber/NBER-2024-presentation/20_challenges.md

 As a reminder, most social scientists are **not familiar with containers**.

 - **Mitigation**:
-  - Off-the-shelf solutions (Codeocean, Whole Tale)
+  - Off-the-shelf solutions (Codeocean, Whole Tale, Onyxia)
   - IT support at universities and research institutions